 Small quantity generators (SQGs) can choose to hire a waste service provider or transport their dangerous waste to a disposal facility.

 If an SQG chooses to transport their own dangerous waste, they must take it to an acceptable disposal facility, such as a:

 Medium and large quantity generators

-Medium or large quantity generators must hire a permitted waste service provider to transport and dispose dangerous waste.
-Permitted waste facilities are called Treatment, Storage, and Disposal (TSD) facilities.
+Medium or large quantity generators must hire a waste service provider to transport and dispose of their dangerous waste.

-You may be able to recycle or treat waste at your facility.
-This may benefit you by:
+You may be able to recycle waste at your facility, which could benefit you by:

-Some wastes are cost-effective to recycle, such as:
+Some wastes are especially cost-effective to recycle, such as:

 Treatment by generator

 Businesses that treat their dangerous waste on-site do so through a variety of different methods.
 This is called “treatment by generator.”
 The benefits of treating wastes on-site are that it can reduce overall costs and fees by making the dangerous waste you generate: